Question

 Resume Experts • 10+ Years Experience

-Resolved is not necessarily bad to have on your resume—it's just not as impactful as other action verbs that demonstrate your problem-solving methodology and leadership abilities.
+Resolved is not a bad word to have on your resume, it's just not as powerful as other action verbs that demonstrate your specific approach and impact.
+Many candidates overuse this generic term without showing the depth of their problem-solving abilities.

-I've compiled powerful synonyms you can use instead of "Resolved" to make your resume more compelling and specific to your industry and role.
+I've compiled powerful synonyms you can use instead of Resolved that will make your problem-solving experience stand out to hiring managers and showcase your unique approach to overcoming challenges.

 Better Alternatives to Use Instead